-- Coeducational Cambridge, Chestertown, Cumberland, Bel Air, and Centreville Halls; - College Park Scholars housing; - College Park Scholars faculty offices and classrooms in all five halls of this community; - 24-hour service desks in Cumberland and Centreville Halls; - Air conditioned housing in Cambridge, Cumberland, Centreville, and Bel Air Halls; - Colloquia rooms and other multi-purpose facilities in Cambridge Community Center; - Quiet study locations in each hall; and - At least one mixed gender floor is available in each of the 5 halls. - Substance-free housing option available on one floor of Bel Air and Chestertown Halls where students choose to live in an environment free from all use of alcohol and illegal drugs; - Composting available in Bel Air, Chestertown and Cambridge Halls.
+- Coeducational Cambridge, Cumberland, Bel Air, and Centreville Halls; - College Park Scholars housing; - College Park Scholars faculty offices and classrooms in all five halls of this community; - 24-hour service desks in Cumberland and Centreville Halls; - Air conditioned housing; - Colloquia rooms and other multi-purpose facilities in Cambridge Community Center; - Quiet study locations in each hall; and - At least one mixed gender floor is available in each of the 5 halls. - Substance-free housing option available on one floor of Bel Air where students choose to live in an environment free from all use of alcohol and illegal drugs; - Composting available in Bel Air and Cambridge Halls.